Supinic/supibot-package-manager/docs/commands.md

 So, if asynchronous operation is required, feel free to make the function `async` and use `await` inside of it.

 #### User parameters
-If a command has the `use-params` flag set and has at least one parameter defined in the `Parameters` property, users can provide specific values for them.
+If a command has at least one parameter defined, users can provide specific values for them.

 Observe following examples and notice the usage of quote marks for multi-word parameters.
 Also notice the overriding of the same parameter used multiple times.